readmeio/marketplace/README.md

 ReadMe Marketplace <img align="right" width="25%" src="https://owlbertsio-resized.s3.amazonaws.com/Blocks.psd.full.png" />
 ===

 Welcome to the Marketplace, where you can find pre-made, interactive MDX components that you can use to customize your ReadMe docs!
-Browse through [the `components/` directory][components], or [contribute](#contributing) a component by opening a PR.
+Browse through [the `components/` directory][components], or [contribute](#contributing) a component by opening a pull request.

 ### Using a Component